Site icon American Oil & Gas Historical Society

 Drilling for natural gas in May 1903, an exploratory well drilled by Gas, Oil and Developing Company found natural gas beneath William Greenwell’s farm near Dexter, Kansas.
 The discovery came as the company drilled into a geologic formation that produced “a howling gasser” that would not burn.

-Kansas University professor Hamilton P. Cady, above, discovered significant amounts of helium in a natural gas sample from a Dexter, Kansas, well.
+Kansas University professor Hamilton P. Cady, above, discovered significant amounts of helium in a natural gas sample from a well drilled near Dexter, Kansas.
 He and D.F.
 McFarland made the discovery in 1905.

 An 1886 natural gas field discovery well 100 miles southwest of Findlay, Ohio, had flowed at 12 million cubic feet per day.
 With technologies like the blow-out preventer yet to be invented, the “Great Karg Well” could not be brought under control.